 I also got this Gym and Fitness Equipment Wipes to wipe down both the bike and our treadmill after workouts.
 We spent a ton of money on these machines so I want to make sure that they stay in good shape!

-I hope this Peloton treadmill review helps you know if the Peloton treadmill is right for you!
-Be sure to check out Peloton’s site for even more info and don’t forget to use the code RBTZJU to get $100 worth of accessories if you purchase a treadmill (or bike!).
+I hope this Peloton treadmill review helps you know if it’s is right for you!
+Be sure to check out Peloton’s site for even more info.
+If you decide to get one, use the code SMPC9C for $100 off accessories (and I’ll also get $100 in accessories)!

 As always, thanks for reading!